-Please note: The Chowder Bay Precinct of Sydney Harbour National Park begins near the top of Chowder Bay Road and ends at the border with Harbour Trust land (before the buildings at Chowder Bay).
+Please note: The Chowder Bay precinct of Sydney Harbour National Park begins near the top of Chowder Bay Road and ends at the border with Harbour Trust land (before the buildings at Chowder Bay).
 This section of the park is also referred to as Georges Head.
 Carparks operated by Sydney Harbour Federation Trust or Mosman Council are not covered by your pass.
 Please check signs carefully.

-Can I obtain a replacement pass?
+Can I get a replacement annual pass sticker?

-Can I upgrade my pass?
+Can I upgrade my annual pass?